 The standard LS One solution comes with retail, hospitality, and forecourt functionality and can run on any Microsoft-based POS terminal (Windows 7 and above) as well as on Android and iOS mobile devices when using the Mobile POS option.

-Through a global network of over 100 partners, LS One is able to serve the majority of its customers in their own countries.
+Through a global network of over 100 partners, LS One can serve the majority of its customers in their own countries.

 POS for F&B Industry

-Square is an American POS that designs specialized applications for various industries including Retail, Food and Beverage, Professional Services (Beauty, Home and Repair, Fitness).
+Square is an American POS that designs specialized applications for various industries including Retail, Food, and Beverage, Professional Services (Beauty, Home, Repair, Fitness).
 Thereby, serving all businesses of all shapes and sizes.

 Square POS system is now deployed by 26,748 customers worldwide and gaining over half of the POS market share at 52.04% (Slintel).
 The statistic implies the brand has a strong reputation and many customers trust their product.

 “Vend is the retail management software taking retail to the cloud”.
 As they introduce themselves, Vend POS is a cloud-based point of sale (POS) and retail management software company based in Auckland, New Zealand.

 The very first Vend employees have launched their business in New Zealand since 2010 but they launched it with a global view.
-And their first handful of customers were from New Zealand, Australia to the US.
+And their first handful of customers was from New Zealand, Australia to the US.
 Next, they started to help customers that they picked randomly all around the world.
 Up to now, they have worked with clients in over 130 countries.

 POS for multiple business models